 Carnival Prince & Princess Selection

-This event is the Selection Evening for the Carnival Prince, Princess and Attendants, who will lead the Carnival Street Procession through the village on Carnival Day and officially open the 52nd Corfe Mullen Carnival at the Recreation Ground by releasing 52 coloured balloons.
+This event is the Selection Evening for the Carnival Prince, Princess and Attendants, who will lead the Carnival Street Procession through the village on Carnival Day and officially open the 55th Corfe Mullen Carnival at the Recreation Ground.